babel/website/docs/roadmap.md

 Some things already in progress Henry has been working on and off on:

 - [Codesandbox](https://codesandbox.io/s/babel-repl-custom-plugin-7s08o) for making a simple Babel plugin in the same vein as https://astexplorer.net but with custom configs.
-- [Visualization](https://twitter.com/left_pad/status/1367941962083471361?s=20) of input to output mapping to help understand how Babel transforms it's code.
+- [Visualization](https://twitter.com/left_pad/status/1367941962083471361?s=20) of input to output mapping to help understand how Babel transforms its code.
 Could be useful even for documentation in getting JavaScript users familiar with new syntax or a specific demo of a transform.
 - [Mapping](https://twitter.com/left_pad/status/1298792944099561473?s=20) of input to output like a sourcemap type structure.
 Can do a reverse mapping to find out what plugin caused the code to be outputted a certain way which helps with debugging.

 For an interactive example of what we are thinking about: https://babel-explorer.netlify.app/ (click and hold the mouse in the bottom sector!)